spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 kubectl: Correctly Configured: pointing to minikube-vm at 192.168.99.100
 ```

-#### Install RabbitMQ
+#### Installing RabbitMQ

-Install the RabbitMQ message broker, using the default configuration from Spring Cloud Data Flow.
+You can install the RabbitMQ message broker by using the default configuration from Spring Cloud Data Flow.
-Execute the following command:
+To do so, run the following command:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/master/src/kubernetes/rabbitmq/rabbitmq-deployment.yaml \
 -f https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/master/src/kubernetes/rabbitmq/rabbitmq-svc.yaml
 ```

-#### Build the Docker images
+#### Building the Docker Images

-For this we will use the [jib maven plugin](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#build-your-image).
+To build the Docker images, we use the [jib maven plugin](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#build-your-image).
 If you downloaded the [source distribution](#development), the jib plugin is already configured.
-If you built the apps from scratch, add the following under `plugins` in each pom.xml:
+If you built the apps from scratch, add the following under `plugins` in each `pom.xml` file:

 ```xml
 <plugin>